kfkchau/Project-White-Collar/core/bot-list.md

 ---

+### Discipline Tagger

+**Purpose**
+The Discipline Tagger is the first step in the research pipeline: it maps business problems to the disciplines and topics that must be covered.

+**Core responsibilities**

+- Take the **framed business problem** and:
+  - Identify relevant disciplines (e.g. law, economics, engineering, UX),
+  - Identify sub-topics and their interdependencies.
+- Produce a **discipline/topic map** that structures what the Research team will search and integrate.

+**Inputs**

+- Problem statements from Problem Framer,
+- Business constraints,
+- Existing research knowledge (if any).

+**Outputs**

+- Discipline lists and topic trees,
+- Dependency graphs between disciplines/topics.

+**Boundaries / non-responsibilities**

+- Does **not** conduct detailed literature search (Academic Searcher does that),
+- Does **not** decide solution requirements (that’s Solution Planner’s job).

+---

 ### Academic Searcher

 **Purpose**
-The Academic Searcher is responsible for retrieving and curating external knowledge: academic, technical, policy, etc.
+The Academic Searcher is responsible for retrieving and curating external knowledge (academic, technical, policy, etc.) within the discipline/topic map.

 **Core responsibilities**